metagenome-atlas/atlas/docs/usage/getting_started.rst

 If you want to try atlas and have a linux computer (OSX may also work), you can use our `example data`_ for testing.

-For real metagenomic data atlas should be run on a _linux_ sytem, with enough memory (min ~50GB but assembly usually requires 250GB).
+For real metagenomic data atlas should be run on a _linux_ system, with enough memory (min ~50GB but assembly usually requires 250GB).